 For 8 days we wandered the streets of Trastevere, falling in love with the neighborhood.
-Two tram stops from the center of Rome, it’s filled with charming cobblestone streets and delicious food.
+Two tram stops from the center of Rome, it’s filled with charming cobblestone streets and some of the most delicious food we had in our extended honeymoon around the world.
 Serendipitously, the street we booked an apartment on was lined with restaurants that ended up holding our favorite food in Rome.
 Since it didn’t seem fair to keep it to ourselves, we put together a list of Trastevere food you can NOT miss.

 Staying in a neighborhood that does not house some of the most touristy sites in the world can be a big boon for the food lover visiting Rome.
 Instead of tourist traps touting pictures of their “authentic” Hawaiian pizza we were able to stumble into hole in the wall gems where our poor excuse for Italian and their hand gestures had to suffice.

 BONUS: This list was also tested and approved by my two little brothers (ages 8 and 11), these are great spots for both kids and adults!

 Looking for more details on where to stay and what to do in Rome outside of Trastevere?
 Our friends over at Married with Fernweh have a great post covering this in more detail.

 1. Suppli, Via di San Francesco a Ripa 137, Roma, 00153 Roma RM, Italy